-- (1) The Synod is to meet at 3.15 pm on each appointed day unless it decides to meet at another time. - (2) No motion about a proposed ordinance may be considered before 4.30 pm.
+(1) The Synod is to meet at 3.15 pm on each appointed day unless it decides to meet at another time.

+(2) No motion about a proposed ordinance may be considered before 4.30 pm apart from the unopposed introduction of a proposed ordinance.